Whitestripe7773/TeamProjectSchool/README.md

 - fixed a bug which occured when displaying the scoreboard

 12.02.2021 - JZ
-- started to create player class
+- started to create Player class

+12.02.2021 -JZ
+- implemented calculateRank() in Player